taml/block-storage/README.md

 ## Available resources and methods(API)

-`volumes` means the variable that has the client to connect to the Digital Ocean Volumes API correctly configured.
-See authentication again to see more about that variable.
+Using `volumes` refers to the variable which has the client connect to the Digital Ocean Volumes API, checking it is correctly configured.
+See authentication again to learn more about this variable.

 #### volumes.get()

-Brings a single volume using its id.
+Provides a single volume using its id.

 ```js